OCR-D/spec/web_api.md

 ### Processing Server

 A Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
-There are two types of task performed by a broker: deployment management and message producer.
-For the former, a broker can deploy, re-use, and shutdown Processing Workers, Process Queue, and Database, depending on the configuration.
+There are two types of task performed by a Processing Server: deployment management and message producer.
+For the former, a Processing Server can deploy, re-use, and shutdown Processing Workers, Process Queue, and Database, depending on the configuration.
 To start a Processing Server, run

 ```shell
 $ ocrd processing-server --address=<IP>:<PORT> /path/to/config.yml